 Product Key– Windows 10 will have a product key in these cases-

-- When you buy a PC that came with Windows 10
+- When you buy a PC that comes with Windows 10

-- Windows 10 bought from Microsoft online store.
+- Windows 10 was bought from Microsoft online store.

-- Buying digital or box copy from authorised reseller
+- Buying digital or box copy from an authorized reseller

-- Bought a refubrhed PC running Windows 10
+- Bought a refurbished PC running Windows 10

 Digital License – You will see “Windows is activated with a digital license” in these cases

-- Upgrading to Windows 10 for free from a genuine copy of Windows 8.1 or 7.
+- Upgrading to Windows 10 for free using a genuine copy of Windows 8.1 or 7.